patrickvando/interpreter/README.md

 }
 print(gcd(read(), read()));
 ```
-`gcd.oats` can be run using the Oats Interpreter:
+`gcd.oats` can be run using the Oats interpreter:
 ```
 $ python oats.py gcd.oats
 input an integer: 1071